About the Incompleteness of the Semiclassical Picture in the BH-Information Paradox and the Quantum Hair emerging from the Coupling of Quantum Matter and Quantum Space-Time Degrees of Freedom: The Entanglement of Matter and Gravitational DoF in the BH Scenario

 \subsection{The Complete Quantum Gravity plus Radiation State}

+We now come to the crucial part of this paper.
 For technical convenience we make the simplifying assumption that our BH starts from a pure quantum gravity initial state \beq \psi^g(0)=\sum_k c_k(0)\psi^{int}_k(0)\otimes\psi^{ext}_k(0) \eeq We assume (as explained above) that we have some evolution parameter at our disposal.
 See for example \cite{Susskind1} for an evolution which labels the sequence of consecutive nice slices.
-We furthermore assume that Hawking pairs are created near the event horizon with one particle escaping to infinity, the other falling into the BH.
+We furthermore assume that Hawking particles are created near the event horizon with some particles escaping to infinity, some others falling into the BH.
 As to these particles falling into the BH and reaching the singularity in finite proper time we shall be a little bit cavalier in the following.
 It depends on the type of coordinate system and slices we are using how to describe properly their detailed evolution in the interior of the BH.
 In e.g. \cite{Mathur1} they are accumulating, according to the particular construction of the nice slices, on the part of the slices defined by $r=const< 2M$ ($r$ the Schwarzschild radial coordinate).
 In other coordinates or scenarios they fall into the singularity, but note the following: \begin{bem}Unfortunately the concept of particle is heavily dependent on the choice of coordinate system near the event horizon (see the beautiful analysis in e.g. \cite{Unruh2} or the remarks in \cite{Wald2}.
 This becomes particularly apparent when applying the \tit{equivalence principle}, i.e. using infalling observers or infalling coordinates and comparing infalling observers with observers at constant Schwarzschild coordinate $r$. \end{bem}

 Therefore we make, for convenience, the following choice in the sequel.
 We treat $\psi^{int}_k$ as a compound state, describing both the quantum gravity microstate in the interior plus possible particle excitation modes being present behind the event horizon at evolution time $\tau$.
 As our main focus lies on what happens outside the event horizon, this simplification will not be of much concern.